barrelstrength/sprout-docs/docs/forms/form-fields.md

+---
+date: 2018-06-25
+description: Sprout Forms includes over 20 Form Fields and can be extended to add additional Custom Form Fields.
+---

 # Form Fields

 Sprout Forms includes over 20 Form Fields and can be extended to add additional [Custom Form Fields](./custom-form-fields.md).
 Available Form Fields appear in the sidebar while editing a Form and one or more instances of a Form Field can be dragged to the Field Layout.